-D. Whenever deemed appropriate, the Planning Commission may require installation of a vegetated and/or structural buffer along property lines to protect adjoining residential properties from the potential impacts of a proposed non-residential use and/or to maintain or enhance the general visual character of the property and surrounding area.
-Buffer standards shall be selected from Appendix B.
+- D. Whenever deemed appropriate, the Planning Commission may require installation of a vegetated and/or structural buffer along property lines to protect adjoining residential properties from the potential impacts of a proposed non-residential use and/or to maintain or enhance the general visual character of the property and surrounding area.
+Buffer standards shall be selected from Appendix B. - E. The Planning Commission may approve variations to the specific landscaping standards, including but not limited to species, size, spacing, or quantity of plantings, provided that the proposed alternative achieves the objectives of the planting requirements, including visual appeal, environmental benefits, compatibility with the surrounding area, and compliance with the purpose and intent of this Ordinance.
+Such variations shall be supported by a written justification submitted by the applicant, demonstrating how the alternative meets or exceeds the intended outcomes of the original standards.